Satisfactory Academic Progress (SAP)

 SAP Notice Status: Students who are placed on notice after having successfully appealed their ineligibility status will be reviewed at the end of the following payment period.
 Students on notice must meet the terms specified in their agreement.
 Unless otherwise stated in the agreement, all three SAP standards must be met upon completion of the notice period in order to be removed from notice status and be eligible for continued funding.

-Consequences for not meeting SAP after a Warning or Notice term: Students whose performance falls short in one or more of the three SAP standards during the notice or warning period will be deemed ineligible to receiving financial aid.
-Students with extraordinary circumstances beyond their control may submit an appeal.
-Appeals for students who were already granted a notice term must include an “approved academic plan.”
-If an appeal that includes an academic plan is approved, the student will continue to be on notice and satisfactory academic progress will be monitored based on the details of the academic plan.
+Students may submit an appeal.
+If an appeal is approved, the student will continue to be on notice and satisfactory academic progress will be monitored based on the details of the academic plan provided.
 Students failing to maintain satisfactory academic progress based on an approved academic plan will not be permitted to submit additional appeals until the next academic year.
 The student may regain eligibility for financial aid if their progress allows them to meet all three Satisfactory Academic Progress standards.

 SAP Appeal Process